limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## "53700" "14300"
 ```

-You will get an error if you combine two vectors of different size.
+We will get an error if you combine two vectors of different size.

 ```r